Vilijan/ASABidding/README.md

 ```
 #### Depositing fee funds to the ASA Delegate Authority

 Here we just deposit some ALGOs to the ASA Delegate Authority for transaction fees.
-Note that if the authority addresses run out of ALGO the application won't work because they would not be able to pay the fees to the Algorand Network.
+Note that if the authority addresses run out of ALGOs the application won't work because they would not be able to pay the fees to the Algorand Network.

 ```python
     def deposit_fee_funds_to_asa_delegate_authority(self):